stajichlab/FGMP/README.md

 and validated using HMMER.
 At the end of the process FGMP produces a set of best predictions and an estimation of the genome completeness.

-FGMP use NHMMER to screen the genome with highly conserved DNA segments.
-When raw reads are provided in fasta format, FGMP search protein markers directly in the unassembled reads.
-Reads are randomly sampled using reservoir sampling algorithm and screen using BLASTx.
+FGMP uses NHMMER to screen the genome with a set of highly conserved DNA segments.
+When raw reads are provided in fasta format, FGMP searches protein markers directly in the unassembled reads.
+Reads are randomly sampled using reservoir sampling algorithm and screened using BLASTx.

 FGMP source code and documentation are available under the GNU GENERAL PUBLIC LICENSE.